-- 1. In LCBI criteria 2 and 3, the phrase "two or more blood specimens drawn on separate occasions" means: - a. blood from at least two separate blood draws is collected on the same or consecutive calendar days - b. two separate site preparations (decontamination steps) are performed during specimen collection - c.
-The blood cultures are assigned separate accession numbers, processed individually, and are reported separately in the final laboratory report.

-This will reduce misidentification of contaminated blood specimens as LCBIs.
-For example, aseptic technique indicates separate site decontaminations would be performed for blood specimens drawn from different sites (in other words; different venipunctures, a combination of venipuncture and lumen withdrawal, or different lumens of the same central line), or at different times.
-Specimens collected in this manner would, therefore, be considered "separate occasions".

-- Specimen Collection Considerations: Blood specimens drawn through central lines can have a higher rate of contamination than blood specimens collected through peripheral venipuncture.
+- 1. The "two or more blood specimens drawn on separate occasions" criterion is met when any of the below are noted: - a. blood from at least two separate blood draws is collected on the same or consecutive calendar days OR - b. two separate site preparations (decontamination steps) are performed during specimen collection OR - c. the blood cultures are assigned separate specimen numbers, processed individually, and are reported separately in the final laboratory report. - The guidance above is intended to reduce misidentification of contaminated blood specimens as LCBIs.
+For example, aseptic technique indicates separate site decontaminations would be performed for blood specimens drawn from different sites (in other words, different venipunctures, a combination of venipuncture and lumen withdrawal, or different lumens of the same central line), or at different times. - If both culture sets are positive, there is less chance that contamination was the cause than if 2 positive blood cultures were collected from a single blood draw (in other words, collected using a vacutainer or via venipuncture and attaching multiple bottles after a single decontamination of the site), these specimens would be considered a single access (or the same occasion). - Specimen Collection Considerations: Blood specimens drawn through central lines can have a higher rate of contamination than blood specimens collected through peripheral venipuncture.
 However, all positive blood specimens, regardless of the site from which they are drawn or the purpose for which they are collected, must be included when conducting in-plan CLABSI surveillance (for example, weekly blood cultures performed in hematology and oncology locations). - 3.
 Catheter tip cultures cannot be used in place of blood specimens for meeting LCBI criteria. - 4.
 In MBI-LCBI 1, 2 and 3, "No other organisms" means there is no identification of a non-MBI-LCBI pathogen (such as S. aureus) or 2 matching common commensals (such as coagulase-negative staphylococci) collected from the blood on separate occasions that would otherwise meet LCBI criteria.
 If this occurs, the infection does not meet MBI-LCBI criteria. - 5.
 When a blood specimen positive for an organism not included on the NHSN MBI organism list is collected during the BSI RIT of an MBI-LCBI, the initial MBI-LCBI event is edited to an LCBI and the identified non-MBI organism is added.